My Spouse Doesn't Want to Adopt

 So, what if you do find yourself at odds with your spouse over adoption?

 Communicate with your spouse.

 Does your spouse truly understand the calling you feel?
-Sometimes we assume that our spouse understands us when they don’t actually understand our sincerity, and be respectful of each other's viewpoints.
+Sometimes, we assume that our spouse understands us when they don’t actually understand our sincerity.
+It may be hard, but be respectful of each other's viewpoints.
 Don’t guilt or manipulate, but make sure you talk honestly about it.

 Pray with your spouse.

 If you feel a call to adopt, God will change a mind.
 It’s either going to be your mind or your spouse’s mind.
 Prayer is always a win-win situation.